Chamomile is a marvelous medicinal herb with beautiful blooms. But let’s be honest: it can be a bit boisterous in the garden.

 Below you’ll find a brief synopsis of these methods, with additional details catered specifically to container growing.

-You can start seeds indoors 6-8 weeks before the last frost to give yourself a longer growing season.
+You can start seeds indoors six to eight weeks before the last frost to give yourself a longer growing season.

 This is especially useful if you live in an area with sweltering summers, since chamomile stops growing when temperatures approach 100°F.